 Once over the brow of the hill and heading down the other side, take things dead slow, keeping in as low a gear as possible.
 Avoid heavy braking and steer into bends earlier than usual to give the front wheels plenty of time to find traction and take you where you need to go.
 That way you'll be able to bring things to a controlled halt before you get to the edge of the road.

-If you are driving over the same route, go over in your mind where the upcoming shoulders are and where the normally grassy, flat spots on the side of the road lie.
-Notice where water usually collects because these will probably be bad spots.
+If you regularly drive the same route, go over in your mind where the upcoming kerbs are and where the normally grassy, flat spots on the side of the road lie.
+Also remember where water usually collects because these will probably be bad black ice spots.

 Most people forget that four-wheel drive works only when you are accelerating.
-When you're off the accelerator, you're just like everybody else.
+When you're off the accelerator, you're just like everyone else.

 Finally, make sure you've got plenty of washer fluid in the reservoir – and ensure it's concentrated enough to stay liquid when temperatures dip down to -10C or lower.

-Also ensure your wipers are in good shape (change them annually) and fill up the fuel tank before you embark on a long journey – if you're on a motorway that's closed because of a jackknifed truck you'll probably have to spend the night in the car and will need to run the engine periodically to use the heater.
+Also ensure your wipers are in good shape (change them annually) and fill up the fuel tank before you embark on a long journey – if you do end up spending the night in the car you will need to run the engine periodically to use the heater.